robcarver17/skipperman/docs/volunteer_rota_help.md

 ***
 ***

 You can delete the connection, or add a new one by choosing from the dropdown list.
-The top of the list will include cadets that are most likely to be connected, eg with the same surname or a permanent connection.
+The top of the list will include cadets that are most likely to be connected, eg with the same surname.

 ## Other useful functions